takaizu91/PSO2-EachShipEQ/README.md

 This is still in drafting so there will be no actual code running or push as of now.

 Stay tuned

+** Update **
+API are very unstable currently so no push will be made yet